 Abstract

-5. Synthesis.
-Our results reveal that in peatlands, hydrology simultaneously structures biodiversity patterns, temporal stability and species asynchrony, yielding negative diversity-stability relationships that contradict classical insurance hypothesis predictions.
-These findings suggest that in peatlands, stability arises primarily from hydrological constraints, with limited contribution from compensatory dynamics among plant species.
+5. Conclusions: Our results suggest that in peatlands, hydrology simultaneously structures biodiversity patterns, temporal stability and species asynchrony, yielding negative diversity-stability relationships that contradict classical insurance hypothesis predictions.
+Stability arises primarily from hydrological constraints, with limited contribution from compensatory dynamics among plant species.
 In strongly constrained, species-poor ecosystems, conservation may therefore prioritize maintaining or restoring the key abiotic conditions that favor functionally adapted communities over increasing diversity to sustain stable ecosystem functioning under global change.

 DOI